 During the development stage of this site, we used this process to password-protect our entire WordPress site.
-Today, we arae going to show you this easy method to use a password to protect your WordPress from search engines as well as from users.
+Today, we are going to show you this easy method to use a password to protect your entire WordPress from search engines as well as from users.

 Why You Should Use Password Protection on WordPress?

-When a website is in the development stage, you don’t want users to take a look at your unfinished and ugly site.
-Hence, a lot of people use passwords to protect their front-end from users and search engines.
+When a website is still in the development stage, you don’t want users to take a look at your unfinished and ugly site.
+Hence, a lot of people use passwords to protect their front end from users and search engines.

 Don’t worry, if your SEO team or an employee needs access to your site, you can share a password with them.

-We used password protection only to stop our site from getting indexed by search engines before it was ready.
+We used password protection only to stop our site from getting indexed by search engines before it gets ready.

 1. Password Protect Your WordPress Site Using a Plugin